AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/discover-insights.md

 There are two ways to view service instance details, the first is from the dashboard and the second from within the service instance.

 To view details from within the dashboard, click on a service instance container avoiding the hyperlink that is attached to the name.
 This opens a right rail that provides additional details such as the description, scoring frequency, the prediction goal, and eligible population.
-Additionally, you can choose to edit and delete the instance by clicking *Edit* or *Delete*.
+Additionally, you can choose to edit and delete the instance by clicking **Edit** or **Delete**.

 ![right rail](./images/insights/success-run.png)

+>[!NOTE]
-> NOTE: In the event that a scoring run fails, an error message is provided.
+>In the event that a scoring run fails, an error message is provided.
 The error message is listed under *Last run details* in the right rail which is only visible to failed runs.

 ![failed run message](./images/insights/failed-run.png)